Explore

 It is a story-line that showcases the circumstance and the details of the "strange" yet tempting bedfellows that can be "made" between the rule bending loopholes of a legal firm and the uncompromising wild west moralities of organized crime.

-Clint Eastwood is a Secret Service agent determined not to allow another incident such as the Kennedy assassination happen again, and John Malkovich is a former CIA operative-turned-assassin who is counter-determined to make sure that history is repeated.
+Ā In this movie, CE is a Secret Service agent determined not to allow another incident such as the Kennedy assassination happen again, and John Malkovich is a former CIA operative-turned-assassin who is counter-determined to make sure that history is repeated.Ā Ā Rene Russo and Dylan McDermott round the main cast as fellow secret service agents, with Russo quickly evolving into the love interest.

 The early 90's were some of the best times for movies about the realities of living in "da 'hood".